Belize City in

 March through

 September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for average individuals.
+A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for ordinary individuals.

-Note: The maximum daily UV index of 12 during July translates into the following directions:
+Note: In July, a daily maximum UV index of 12 leads to the following instructions: